-(I) Is Islam opposed to the freedom of belief?
+(1) Is Islam opposed to the freedom of belief?

-- 1-Islam guarantees the freedom of belief and this is verified in the following Quranic verse: "Let there be no compulsion in religion" (2/256).
-Accordingly, no one is forced to renounce his religion in favour of another faith.
-One's freedom to adhere to the religion of one's choice establishes the base of his belief.
-And this is emphasized in the following Quranic verse: "Let him who will, believe, and let him who will, reject (it)."
-(18/29). - 2-Declaring the freedom of belief means accepting that there is more than one religion.
-This was stressed by the prophet in the first Constitution of the Islamic state in Al Madina when he acknowledged Judaism and declared that the Jews and the Muslims in Al Madina formed one nation.
-An example of Islam's granting freedom of belief is Omar ben Al khattab's treatment of the Christians of Jerusalem whom he guaranteed the safety of their lives.
-Their churches, and their crosses assuring them that none of them would be harmed on account of his religion. - 3- Islam also grants freedom of thought and opinion provided that discussions on religion are of an objective nature and are not a pretext for abuse and ridicule.
-This is referred to in the following Quranic verse:" Invite (all) to the way of your creator with wisdom and beautiful preaching; and argue with them in ways that are best and most gracious."
-[16/125] In the light of this tolerance, discussions may take place between Muslims and Non Muslims.
-The Quran invites the Muslims to discuss matters with the people of the Book in the following Quranic verse: "O people of the Book, come to common terms as between us and you: that we worship none but God; that we associate no partners with him; that we elect not from among ourselves lords and patrons other than God, If they turn back say you:

-"Bear witness that we (at least) are Muslims (bowing to the will of God)."
+- 1. Islam guarantees the freedom of belief, and this is verified in the following Qur'anic verse: "Let there be no compulsion in religion".
+[2/256] Accordingly, no one is forced to renounce his religion in favour of another faith.
+One's freedom to adhere to the religion of one's choice establishes the base of his belief, and this is emphasized in the following Qur'anic verse: "Let him who will, believe, and let him who will, reject (it)."
+[18/29]. - 2.
+Declaring the freedom of belief means accepting that there is more than one religion.
+This was stressed by the Prophet in the first constitution of the Islamic State in Al-Madina when he acknowledged Judaism and declared that the Jews and the Muslims in Al-Madina formed one nation.

+An example of Islam's granting freedom of belief is 'Omar Ibn Al-Khattab's treatment of the Christians of Jerusalem whom he guaranteed the safety of their lives, their churches, and their crosses, assuring them that none of them would be harmed on account of his religion.

+3. Islam also grants freedom of thought and opinion provided that discussions on religion are of an objective nature and are not a pretext for abuse and ridicule.
+This is stated in the following Qu'anic verse: "Invite (all) to the way of your Creator with wisdom and beautiful preaching; and argue with them in ways that are best and most gracious".
+[16/125] In the light of this tolerance, discussions may take place between Muslims and non-Muslims.
+The Qur'an invites the Muslims to discuss matters with the people of the Book in the following Our'anic verse: "O people of the Book!
+Come to common terms as between us and you: that we worship none but God; that we associate no partners with Him; that we elect not from among ourselves lords and patrons other than God.
+If then they turn back, say: "Bear witness that we (at least) are Muslims (bowing to the will of God)".
 [3/64] This verifies that should the discussion between both parties fail to accomplish its aim, each person is entitled to adhere to the faith in which he believes.
-This is also what the following Quranic verse expressed concerning the prophet Muhammad's final remarks to the pagans of Mecca namely: "You have your religion and I have mine."
+This is also what the following Qur'anic verse expressed concerning the Prophet Muhammad's final remarks to the pagans of Mecca, namely: "You have your religion and I have mine".
 [109/6].